MetPX/sarracenia/doc/design/sr_post_sample.rst

 based on the v01.post above the log one...,

-then dd_sara pulls the file in, and puts it on a local disk, in
+then sr_sara pulls the file in, and puts it on a local disk, in
-	/apps/dd/db/YYYYMMDD/ec_cmc/GIF/NRDPS_HiRes_000.gif
+	/apps/sr/db/YYYYMMDD/ec_cmc/GIF/NRDPS_HiRes_000.gif
-	and it knows the root of the web tree is /apps/dd/... ?
+	and it knows the root of the web tree is /apps/sr/... ?

 then it needs to re-announce: